ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 Proceedings of the ACM EuroSys Conference, Prague, Czech Republic, April 2013.

-F. Ellen, Y. Lev, V. Luchango, and M. Moir.
-SNZI: Scalable nonzero indicators.
-In Proceedings of the 26th ACM SIGACT-SIGOPS Symposium on Principles of Distributed Computing, Portland, OR, August 2007.

-F. Ellen, Y. Lev, V. Luchango, and M. Moir.
-SNZI: Scalable nonzero indicators.
-In Proceedings of the 26th ACM SIGACT-SIGOPS Symposium on Principles of Distributed Computing, Portland, OR, Aug.
-2007.

 A. Clements, The scalable commutativity rule: Designing scalable software for multicore processors, Ph.D. dissertation, Massachusetts Institute of Technology, Jun.
 2014.
 [Online].
 Available: https://pdos.csail.mit.edu/papers/aclements-phd.pdf

 D. J. Sorin, M. D. Hill, and D. A. Wood.
 A Primer on Memory Consistency and Cache Coherence.
 Morgan and Claypool, 2011.